Saasufy/saasufy-components/README.md

 ### model-viewer

 Used for rendering a single model resource using a template.
-This is the single-model alternative to the `collection-browser` which works with collections of models.
+This is the single-model alternative to the `collection-viewer` which works with collections of models.

 **Import**